top of page

 My First Moroccan Medina Experience: Casablanca

 Once settled into my accommodations, I packed up a day bag with my camera, water, and my passport then made my way back through the neighborhood to the main street that led to my next adventure as a solo traveler.
-I was excited, full of wonder, and energized – ready to experience anything from speaking to people in a totally different culture, to the strangest street foods I could find (in fact, the stranger- the crazier, the better, to shopping in a place where bargaini
+I was excited, full of wonder, and energized – ready to experience anything from speaking to people in a totally different culture, to the strangest street foods I could find (in fact, the stranger- the crazier, the better - to shopping in a place where bargain

 runawaynarrative